Bambang Brodjonegoro: Career

 As an academician, he began his career as a lecturer at the University of Indonesia's faculty of economy and became the chair of the economics department in the faculty.
 He also served as a member of the board of commissioners of the State Electricity Company.
 During his tenure as a lecturer, Bambang developed postgraduate program in his department as well as double degree partnerships with the Australian National University and a Dutch university.

-In March 2005, Bambang became the nominee for the faculty's dean, alongside with Rhenald Kasali from the management department and Siddharta Utama from the accounting department.
+In March 2005, Bambang became the nominee for the faculty's dean, along with Rhenald Kasali from the management department and Siddharta Utama from the accounting department.
 Despite being the youngest candidate, Bambang was selected by UI rector Usman Chatib Warsa following an assessment process on 10 March.
 His selection was responded positively by alumni and faculty members, including alumni chairman Arwin Rasjid, who "pledged support from 12,000 alumni", and chief secretary to the vice president Prijono Tjiptoherijanto who expected that "the new dean can restore the faculty's prestige and excellence".
 During the assessment, Bambang emphasized an open-minded, committed, and forward-looking leadership and promised academic services reforms in online registration system, teaching incentives, innovative methods, academic support facilities, as well as global and market-aligned curriculum.
 He was installed as dean on 21 March 2005 and was the-then university's youngest dean at the age of 38.

 In 2009, he became the director-general of the Islamic Research and Training Institute (IRTI), Islamic Development Bank Group, located in Jeddah, The Kingdom of Saudi Arabia.
 After two years as The director-general of IRTI, he was appointed as the chairman of The Fiscal Policy Agency, Ministry of Finance, The Republic of Indonesia in 2011.
 He then was then promoted to the vice-minister of finance during Susilo Bambang Yudoyono's presidency.